AERIQ: SDR-Based LTE I/Q Measurement and Analysis Framework for Air-to-Ground Propagation Modeling: Introduction

 In order to have real-time volumetric spectrum awareness in an RDZ, it is critical to understand the propagation characteristics throughout that RDZ, such as time, frequency, and spatial correlation for various communications scenarios, transmitter/receiver configurations, and environmental conditions.
 In particular, an accurate understanding of the characteristics of air-to-ground channel propagation is critical to generate a real-time and volumetric radio map for spectrum monitoring.
-In the literature, \cite{8108204} measures and models air-to-ground path loss at an open rural area with 5 different heights from 20~m to 100~m using a cellular smartphone-mounted UAV, and Qualipoc software is used to obtain reference signal received power (RSRP).
-In \cite{8369158}, The LTE uplink cellular network is tested and analyzed by using a UAV carrying a smartphone with QualiPoc software from Rohde \& Schwarz at two heights, 1.5~m, and 100~m.
+In the literature, \cite{8108204} measures and models air-to-ground path loss at an open rural area with 5 different heights from 20~m to 100~m using a cellular smartphone-mounted UAV, for which Qualipoc software from Rohde \& Schwarz is used to obtain reference signal received power (RSRP).
+In \cite{8369158}, LTE uplink measurements from a cellular network are recorded and analyzed using a UAV carrying a smartphone with QualiPoc at two heights, 1.5~m, and 100~m.
 In \cite{8746290}, two different heights of smartphone-mounted UAVs are used to collect measurements from public LTE networks.
-Three different measurement software, namely, Keysight NEMO Outdoor, Rohde \& Schwarz QualiPoc, and InfoVista TEMS are utilized to obtain four different key parameters of interest (KPIs): physical resource blocks (PRBs) utilization, modulation and coding scheme (MCS) level, throughput, and transmit power.
-Data collected through such commercial smartphone software is limited to the set of KPIs that are supported by those software and it is not possible to extract any additional information.
-Collecting raw I/Q samples in the desired band and frequency of interest would allow flexibility to extract any KPIs and test new approaches for receiver processing.
+Three different commercial measurement software, namely, Keysight NEMO Outdoor, Rohde \& Schwarz QualiPoc, and InfoVista TEMS are utilized to obtain four different key parameters of interest (KPIs): physical resource blocks (PRBs) utilization, modulation and coding scheme (MCS) level, throughput, and transmit power.
+Data collected through such commercial smartphone software are limited to the set of KPIs that are supported by those software, and it is not possible to extract additional information.
+Collecting raw I/Q samples in the desired band and frequency of interest gives the flexibility to extract KPIs that may not be available through the commercial software, and test new approaches for receiver processing.